-Formal studies in creative writing can typically be found through Master of Fine Arts (MFA) programs in fiction or poetry.
-Instruction usually takes place in the form of writer's workshops, where students interact with each other and professors to hone their craft.
-The three schools profiled below have been recognized by Poets and Writers, the Princeton Review and/or The Atlantic magazine.
-All three schools offer MFA programs in creative writing or English; students at the University of Iowa can also earn a specialized undergraduate degree in English literature.
+Formal studies in creative writing can typically be found through Master of Fine Arts programs in fiction or poetry.
+Instruction usually takes place in the form of writer's workshops, where students work with each other and professors to hone their craft.
+Let's profile a few schools that have been recognized for excellence by the Princeton Review and the U.S. News & World Report in 2017.
+All four schools offer MFA programs in creative writing or English, and students at the first university can earn a specialized undergraduate degree in English literature.

 Students can pursue a Bachelor of English Literature with a concentration in creative writing, as well as an MFA in Creative Writing.
 Admission to both programs is selective and contingent on submission of a manuscript or selection of poems.
 The university also hosts the annual Iowa Summer Writing Festival, where writers travel across the country to take weekend and weeklong writing courses and workshops.